Jawahar Navodaya Vidyalaya Selection Test (JNVST)

 Calculation Skills: Performing calculations based on data

 🚀 Calculation skills are essential for solving problems that involve numbers and data.
-In the Jawahar Navodaya Vidyalaya Selection Test (JNVST), you may encounter questions that require you to perform calculations based on data presented in charts, tables, or other visual formats.
+In the Jawahar Navodaya Vidyalaya Selection Test (JNVST), students often encounter questions that require them to perform calculations based on data presented in various forms, such as tables, charts, or graphs.
 Understanding how to interpret this data and perform accurate calculations is crucial for success.

 Examples💡

 Example 3: A bar chart displays the number of books read by students in a class over a month.
-If the chart shows that 5 students read 3 books each, 10 students read 2 books each, and 15 students read 1 book each, find the total number of books read by the class.
-Solution: Total books = (5 x 3) + (10 x 2) + (15 x 1) = 15 + 20 + 15 = 50 books.
+If the chart shows that 5 students read 3 books each, 10 students read 2 books each, and 15 students read 1 book each, calculate the total number of books read by all students.

 Common Mistakes to Avoid⚠️

-• Mistake 1: Misreading the data in charts or tables.
-Always double-check the labels and units before performing calculations.
+• Mistake 1: Misreading the data in a chart or table.
+Always double-check the labels and units to ensure you are interpreting the data correctly.